teo-tsirpanis/Covarsky/README.md

 # Covarsky

-Covarsky is a tool that brings co(ntra)variant types to F# or any other .ΝΕΤ language that does not natively support them.
-Powered by [Sigourney], it runs an MSBuild task that modifies assemblies after compilation.
+Covarsky is a tool that brings covariant and contravariant generic types to .ΝΕΤ languages that do not natively support them like F#.
+Powered by [Sigourney], it runs an MSBuild task that modifies the assembly after compilation.

 ## How to use